openshift/ansible-service-broker/docs/proposals/updates-first-pass.md

 NOTE: The Service Catalog currently does **not** implement update, so triggering these from the UI is not possible.
 Updates should be considered very "alpha".
-To demonstrate , plan is to enhance `asbcli` for update support.
+To demonstrate , the plan is to enhance `asbcli` to support update.

 Updates are a potentially very complex subject considering the full breadth of what that can mean for any given APB, so the desire here is to control scope